Near Dixville Notch in Coos County, New Hampshire — The American Northeast (New England)

 Erected by New Hampshire State Parks.

 Location.
 44° 51.373′ N, 71° 17.138′ W. Marker is near Dixville Notch, New Hampshire, in Coos County.
 Marker can be reached from New Hampshire Route 26 1.1 miles east of Cold Spring Road, on the right when traveling east.
-Touch for map.
-Marker, family burial site, and tombstones are located within the Dixville Notch State Wayside at this address, near the parking lot and picnic area.
+Marker, family burial site, Touch for map.
 Marker is in this post office area: Colebrook NH 03576, United States of America.
+Touch for directions.

 More about this marker.
 Marker is a painted wooden signboard, located beside the Whittemore Family Cemetery, which includes the Whittemore graves and tombstones.